ZHISHANN/TemperatureAndLightIntensitySensor/README.md

 ![alt text](https://github.com/ZHISHANN/TemperatureAndLightIntensitySensor/blob/master/Image/linearize%20graph.png)

 ## :bulb: Measure Light Intensity
-- Get the ADC value using the HAL library
+- Get the ADC value sense by the sensor via microcontroller using the HAL library
 - Photodiode area 5.22mm²
 - irradiance :

 ![alt text](https://github.com/ZHISHANN/TemperatureAndLightIntensitySensor/blob/master/Image/constant%20value.png)

-- Because the microcontroller cannot receive more than 3.3V, so the voltage must be step down from any voltage above 3.3V.
+Because the microcontroller cannot receive more than 3.3V, so the voltage must be step down from any voltage above 3.3V.

-- The volatge can be adjusted by using a potentiometer.
+The volatge can be adjusted by using a potentiometer.
-- The voltage supply to light ntensity sensor can be any volatge between than 36V - 2.5V, bacause the light intensity can work between 2.5V - 36V.
+The voltage supply to light ntensity sensor can be any volatge between than 36V - 2.5V, bacause the light intensity can work between 2.5V - 36V.

-- To find the intensity, get the actual volatge from the formula given in below and times with the irradiance constant.
+To find the intensity, get the actual volatge from the formula given in below and times with the irradiance constant.

 ![alt text](https://github.com/ZHISHANN/TemperatureAndLightIntensitySensor/blob/master/Image/light%20formula.png)